 - Currently, 25 percent of physicians in North Carolina do not accept new Medicaid patients, because, in part, of below-market reimbursement rates.
 Physicians and providers who serve Medicaid patients would compensate for the expansion by negotiating higher payment through private carriers, ultimately passing on the cost of expansion to non-Medicaid consumers in the form of higher premiums for private insurance.

 - With less access to physicians that accept new Medicaid patients, new enrollees will likely turn to hospital emergency rooms for service.
 A Colorado Hospital Association report found that emergency room usage was higher in expansion states than in non-expansion states.

 - Expanding eligibility levels for government health insurance programs crowds out access to private coverage.
 Studies indicate that the crowd-out effect contributes to the fact that six out of 10 people on Medicaid once had private coverage.

 - The 2008 Oregon Health Insurance Experiment (OHIE) is known as the “gold standard” of studies that assess Medicaid’s overall effectiveness.
 Researchers randomly assigned eligible patients to the state’s Medicaid program.
 Two years later, the authors concluded that Medicaid had no statistically significant effect on major measures of health outcomes between those who had been chosen to participate and those who had not.

-- Congress should offer a universal refundable tax credit to able-bodied, working Medicaid patients and their dependents to offset the cost of private health plans sold on the individual policyholder market.
-This can reduce government dependence in the long term, instill consumer awareness, and promote patient choice.
+- Congress should offer a refundable tax credit to able-bodied, working Medicaid patients and their dependents.
+This would offset the cost of private health insurance for the expansion population.